Skip to main content

 • Minimum trading days

-These optional fields help TradeMonkey monitor prop-style rules but are not required for basic journaling.
+These optional fields help TradeMonkey monitor prop-style rules but are not required for basic tracking.

 How Accounts Affect Your Data